circuits/circuits/docs/source/man/tools.rst

 These can be found in the :py:mod:`circuits.tools` module.

-Introspecing your Application
+Introspecting your Application
 -----------------------------

-The :py:func:`~circuits.tools.inspect` function is used to help introspect your application by displaying all the channels and events handlers defined thorugh the system including any additional metadata tbout them.
+The :py:func:`~circuits.tools.inspect` function is used to help introspect your application by displaying all the channels and events handlers defined through the system including any additional meta data about them.

 Example: